Why improving gets the nod over moving

 As well as seeming like a safer and less costly option, staying in your home rather than moving also offers additional benefits, enabling you to stay in one place for a greater length of time and become a part of the local community.

-When it comes to renovations, bathrooms and kitchens remain the most popular projects, but there has also been a rise in other types of renovation including loft conversions and, living room extensions, which have both seen an increase of more than 100% in the last nine years.
+When it comes to renovations, bathrooms and kitchens remain the most popular projects, but there has also been a rise in other types of renovation including loft conversions and, living room extensions, which can you buy generic propecia have both seen an increase of more than 100% in the last nine years.
 One area which has seen a particularly significant growth is garden renovation, which is now the third most popular home improvement project.

 While renovating your home may seem a more attractive option than moving house, it does come with its own set of challenges.
 It may not be as costly as moving, but that’s not to say renovating is an inexpensive option.
 The average householder sets aside a budget of just over £16,000 per project and allows five months to complete the work.
 However, overspend and delays are common problems so it’s important to plan the work and your budget properly at the very start.